claire-puppylove/dnd-5e-dpr-tactics-calculator/README.md

     + Needs your AC
     + Declare an expected Enemy Accuracy.
 - **Healing dice and flat bonus**: For spells that do healing (either only healing or also damage), they get a section for expected healing for the average player.
+    + Note: to heal half the dice such as in Vampiric Touch, you write half the dice notation (e.g. 5d6 -> 2.5d6) and the calculations are done normally.
 - *Elemental Adept Feat* options: If the damage type matches, all your ones turn into twos.
 You get an extra 1/DieSize average damage per die.
     + Damage types for all your dice (for the elemental adept feat, or your own satisfaction)